-So, what does this actually mean?
-Well, not only does the UWB chip help out with the Find My app, but it can now also provide detailed directional on-watch instructions to help relocate your iPhone (as long as you have one of the iPhone 15 models).
+So, what does this mean in reality?
+Well, not only does the UWB chip help out with the Find My app, but it can now also provide detailed directional on-watch instructions to help relocate your iPhone (as long as you have one of the iPhone 15 models to match).

-This isn't the only feature enabled by the Series 9's improved internals, with the latest device's Neural Engine enabling the new 'double tap' gesture.
+This isn't the only feature enabled by the Series 9's improved internals, with the latest device's Neural Engine enabling the new 'double tap' gesture, shown above.

 This essentially unlocks one-handed control of the watch, with a quick double tap of the index finger and thumb controlling the primary button on the watch face.

-This can be used to answer calls, scroll through menus, remotely control the iPhone's camera, and much more we're yet to fully test out, we're sure.
+The feature can be used to answer calls, scroll through menus, remotely control the iPhone's camera, end timers, and, well, countless other things.

 With the Series 9 offering an upgrade in almost every area, there's no real debate about which of these two smartwatches is better.